xtuml/bridgepoint/doc-internal/notes/1_github_nightly_build_dnt.md

   account for these differences and ignore or not ignore the proper files.
 7.3.4  A .gitignore file is put at the top of the source tree to ignore *.class files.
+7.3.5  The point at which CVS HEAD is snapshot and moved to git is tagged in both revision control systems.
+The CVS tag is "git_transition_point".
+The git tag is "initial_code_from_CVS".

 8. Design Comments
 ------------------